-The Bahar Preserve includes 65 feet of Skaneateles lakeshore, which is a fine place to beach a canoe or kayak before hiking up the ridge trail.
+The Bahar Nature Preserve includes 65 feet of Skaneateles lakeshore, which is a fine place to beach a canoe or kayak before hiking up the ridge trail.

 Please do not park at the beach area.
 Swimming is not allowed.

 An exceptional land steward and wilderness lover, Hu Bahar intended to keep his forested gorge untouched.
 Honoring her late husband’s desire to preserve their family land, Dawn Bahar sold the original 25-acre preserve to the Finger Lakes Land Trust at a significantly reduced price in 1998.
 In 2005, the Land Trust more than doubled the size of the preserve by acquiring an adjacent 33-acre parcel, and then purchased another 29-acre parcel in 2007.
-These more recent additions were very significant in that it permanently protected public access to dramatic Carpenter Falls and a series of other falls in the gorge.
+These more recent additions were very significant in that they permanently protected public access to dramatic Carpenter Falls and a series of other falls in the gorge.

 Please see our public use policies for recreational activities on nature preserves.